sandersaares/DocumentAuthoring/docs/Setup.md

         * Image->Transparent Background: True
 1. Open PowerShell or PowerShell core and navigate to the directory containing the repository files.
 1. Execute `Import-Module BikeshedDocumentAuthoring`.
+    * If you get an error saying "cannot be loaded because running scripts is disabled on this system" then run PowerShell as Administrator and execute `Set-ExecutionPolicy RemoteSigned`.
+After this, try again.
 1. Execute `Invoke-DocumentCompiler`.

 ![](Images/Compile.png)